braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/rich_notifications.md

 ---

-# Create ios rich notifications
+# Create iOS rich notifications

 > Rich Notifications allow for more customization in your push notifications by adding additional content beyond copy.
 Android notifications have included images in push notifications for some time now, messaged as an ‘Expanded Notification Image’.
-Starting with iOS 10, your customers will be able to receive iOS push notifications that include gifs, images, videos, or audio.
+Starting with iOS 10, your customers will be able to receive iOS push notifications that include GIFs, images, videos, or audio.

 ![Rich Not Blog][7]

 ## Requirements

-- to ensure your app can send rich notifications, please follow the [ios push integration][1] instructions, as your developer will need to add a service extension to your app.
+- To ensure your app can send rich notifications, please follow the [ios push integration][1] instructions, as your developer will need to add a service extension to your app.
 - You should also reference [Apple's documentation][2] for media limitations and specs.

 > As of January 2020, iOS Rich Push notifications can handle images 1038x1038 as long as they are under 10MB, but we recommend using as small a file size as possible.
 In practice, sending large files can cause both unnecessary network stress and make download timeouts more common.